Quantifying entanglement of two-qubit Werner states: Framework for entanglement quantification

 where $\{\ket{0},\ket{1}\}$ denotes the standard basis in $\mathcal{H}$.
 Then, the measurement operators are defined as rank$-1$ projectors:

 which satisfy $\sum_{i=1}^4 M_i = \mathbb{I}_2$.
 These four measurement operators are sufficient to perform single-qubit tomography \cite{Rehacek2004}.
-The measurement scheme based on the SIC-POVM can be realized on photons in order to characterize the polarization state of light.
-This scheme is minimal, but at the same time it allows for efficient and reliable single-qubit tomography.
+This set of measurements is minimal, but at the same time it allows for efficient and reliable single-qubit tomography.
+SIC-POVMs, which belong to the class of minimal informationally complete quantum measurements, are in many ways optimal since the ideal measurements in quantum physics are not orthogonal bases \cite{DeBrota2020}.

+The measurement scheme can be implemented with the present technology on photons, by a conceptually simple experimental setup, to characterize the polarization state of light\cite{Rehacek2004}.
+The four-output arrangement provides optimal complete tomography with the minimal number of output channels.
+It is particularly well-suited as a detection device for quantum communication protocols, such as tomographic quantum cryptography.
+The SIC-POVM offers a more efficient and very robust approach to QKD than other tomographic protocols \cite{Renes2004a}.

-As for two-qubit Werner states, we assume that the source can produce photons pairs which can be characterized by \eqref{w3}.
+As for two-qubit Werner states, we assume that the source can produce photons pairs that can be characterized by \eqref{w3}.
 Each photon travels in a separate arm of the experimental setup and is measured individually.
 Therefore, to determine the quantum state of a pair of photons, we introduce two-qubit measurement operators:

 where $i,j =1, \dots, 4$ and for simplicity we denoted the two-qubit operators with one index, i.e. $\alpha \equiv (i,j)$.
 From the definition \eqref{eqm3} we see that there are $16$ two-qubit measurement operators.